 - A unique Kind instance MUST be assigned to each and every sub-type of Entity, including Entity itself. - A Kind instance MUST expose the discoverable attributes defined for the Entity sub-type it identifies.
 The Entity attributes are described by Attribute instances stored in the "attributes" model attribute inherited from Category.
 E.g. the Kind instance identifying the Resource type has Kind.attributes populated with a single Attribute instance where Attribute.name is "occi.core.summary". - A Kind instance MUST expose the Actions defined for its Entity sub-type.
-Actions are exposed through the Kind.actions model attribute which represent the association between a Kind instance and the Action instances it defines. - A Kind instance MUST be related, either directly or indirectly, to the Kind instance of Entity, i.e. http://schemas.ogf.org/occi/core#entity.
-The Kind.related model attribute represent the relationship to another Kind instance. - If type B inherits type A, where A is a sub-type of Entity, the Kind instance of B MUST be directly related to the Kind instance of A. See Kind Relationships below.
+Actions are exposed through the Kind.actions model attribute which represent the association between a Kind instance and the Action instances it defines. - A Kind instance MUST have the Kind instance of Entity as its direct or indirect parent.
+The Kind parent model attribute represent the relationship to another Kind instance. - If type B inherits type A, where A is a sub-type of Entity, the Kind instance of B MUST have its parent attribute set to the Kind instance of A. See Kind Relationships below.

-Kind Relationships Kind relationships are defined through the "related" model attribute present in every Kind instance.
-The "related" model attribute define which other Kind instances a particular Kind is related to
+Kind Relationships Kind relationships are defined through the "parent" model attribute present in every Kind instance.
+The "parent" model attribute define which other Kind instance a particular Kind is related to.